ioBroker/ioBroker.cameras/README.md

 ## How to add a new camera (For developers)
 To add a new camera, you must create a Pull Request on GitHub with the following changes:
-- Add new file into `cameras` folder.
+- Add a new file into `cameras` folder.
 This is a backend to read the single image from the camera.
-- Add GUI file in the `src/src/Types/` folder.
+- Add a GUI file in the `src/src/Types/` folder.
 This is the configuration dialog for the camera
 - Add this dialog in `src/src/Tabs/Cameras.tsx` file analogical as other cameras are added.
 Only two lines should be added:
   - Import new configuration dialog like `import RTSPMyCamConfig from '../Types/RTSPMyCam';`
   - Extend `TYPES` structure with the new camera like `mycam: { Config: RTSPMyCamConfig, name: 'MyCam' },`